Intro to Arch

 In practice, achieving the above goal is incredibly difficult.
 Arch attempts to do so by providing the following high level features:

-Out-of-process architecture, built on Envoy: Arch is takes a dependency on Envoy and is a self-contained process that is designed to run alongside your application servers.
+Out-of-process architecture, built on Envoy: Arch takes a dependency on Envoy and is a self-contained process that is designed to run alongside your application servers.
 Arch uses Envoy’s HTTP connection management subsystem, HTTP L7 filtering and telemetry capabilities to extend the functionality exclusively for prompts and LLMs.
 This gives Arch several advantages:

 • Arch builds on Envoy’s proven success.
-Envoy is used at masssive sacle by the leading technology companies of our time including AirBnB, Dropbox, Google, Reddit, Stripe, etc. Its battle tested and scales linearly with usage and enables developers to focus on what really matters: application features and business logic.
+Envoy is used at masssive scale by the leading technology companies of our time including AirBnB, Dropbox, Google, Reddit, Stripe, etc. Its battle tested and scales linearly with usage and enables developers to focus on what really matters: application features and business logic.

 • Arch works with any application language.
 A single Arch deployment can act as gateway for AI applications written in Python, Java, C++, Go, Php, etc.